-Truth: With a HI529 account, it's affordable.
-Total annual asset-based HI529 plan fees are 0.75%.
-For example, if you invest $1,000, the annual fee would be just $7.50.
-All non-resident accounts are charged an annual account fee of $20; that fee is reduced to $10 if the designated beneficiary or account owner is a resident of Hawai'i.
+Reality: With a HI529 account, saving for college is affordable.
+Total annual asset-based HI529 plan fees range from 0.55% - 0.66%.
+So, if you invested $1,000, the annual fee would be just $5.50 - $6.60.
+All non-resident accounts are charged an annual account fee of $20; that fee is waived for residents of Hawai'i.

 1An eligible educational institution is one that can participate in federal financial aid programs.

 2Earnings on non-qualified withdrawals are subject to federal income tax and may be subject to a 10% federal penalty tax, as well as state and local income taxes.
 The availability of tax or other benefits may be contingent on meeting other requirements.

 3Section 529 defines a family member as: a son, daughter, stepson or stepdaughter, or a descendant of any such person; a brother, sister, stepbrother, or stepsister; the father or mother, or an ancestor of either; a stepfather or stepmother; a son or daughter of a brother or sister; a brother or sister of the father or mother; a son-in-law, daughter-in-law, father-in-law, mother-in-law, brother-in-law, or sister-in-law; the spouse of the beneficiary or the spouse of any individual described above; or a first cousin of the beneficiary.
 Gift or generation-skipping transfer taxes may apply.
 Please consult with your tax advisor for further information.

 Sign up to receive more information about saving with HI529.

 That’s all it takes to start saving for college with HI529.